evronylab/HiDEF-seq/docs/outputs.md

   - `.finalCalls.reftnc_template_strand_spectrum.tsv` (reference>call trinucleotide spectra of the strand replicated by the sequencer polymerase, of all calls, for single-strand call types): `channel`, `count`, `fraction`, plus the same fraction ratios and corrected count/fraction columns described above for `.finalCalls.reftnc_pyr.tsv`.

   - Each of the above `_spectrum.tsv` files is paired with `.sigfit.pdf` spectra plots as follows: `_spectrum.sigfit.pdf` (uncorrected), `_spectrum.corrected_to_genome.sigfit.pdf` (corrected for the trinucleotide distribution of interrogated bases relative to the genome), and `_spectrum.corrected_to_genome_chromgroup.sigfit.pdf` (corrected for the trinucleotide distribution of interrogated bases relative to the genome chromgroup chromosomes).
 In `.finalCalls.reftnc_template_strand_spectrum*.sigfit.pdf` plots, "Central pyrimidine" and "Central purine" bars correspond to central pyrimidine (e.g., ACA>ATA) and central purine (e.g., TGT>TAT) calls, respectively.
-Per-barcode-strand plots for asymmetric non-mutation rows are written under `finalCalls.spectra/[chromgroup]/by_bc/`, with `[bc1-bc2]` placed after `filtergroup` in filenames.

 - **indel** `call_class` files: